vertica/client-application-examples/ADO.NET/README.md

 ## Build and run the ADO.NET sample app

-1. Copy the Vertica ADO.NET driver DLL (`Vertica.Data.dll`) to the `lib` folder.
-2. Modify the `app.config` connection string and query as needed (note that `app.config` is copied to the build directory as `AdoDotNetSampleApp.dll.config`)
+1. Modify the `app.config` connection string and query as needed (note that `app.config` is copied to the build directory as `AdoDotNetSampleApp.dll.config` during the build)
-3. Build the application:
+2. Build the application:
 ```sh
 dotnet build
 ```
-4. Run the application:
+3. Run the application:
 ```sh
 # Windows
 .\bin\Release\net6.0\win-x64\AdoDotNetSampleApp.exe